Listen to this article

 Why?
 Because you need time to close the year, grade company performance and have each manager grade individual performances.

 It takes less time to grade company performance, so I would usually communicate this earlier in the year (first two weeks of January).
-Then the managers grade the individual performance of each person on their team, and communicate the total bonus payout during a one-on-one.
+Then the managers grade the individual performance of each person on their team, and communicate the total bonus payout during a one-on-one or annual review.

-If your company does annual performance reviews, then this is a great time to go through the bonus payout with each employee.
-It’s also a good idea to show them exactly how you calculate the payout amount using the formula in this article.
+It’s also a good idea to show them exactly how you calculated the payout using the formula in this article.
 This adds transparency and trust to the whole process.

 It’s extremely important to set the right expectations with your team.
 Namely, base salary is guaranteed, bonuses are not.

-But what should an employee expect to receive in any given year on average?
+But what should an employee expect to receive (on average) in any given year?

 Adjusting the payout down

-It’s rare to adjust the bonus payout down, but it does happen if there is a real behavioral issue with someone on the team.
-Out of every 100 people, this might happen with 5 or less people.
-Why so few?
-Because the formula itself already takes into account goal-based performance.
-A manager would only lower a bonus payout if the person exhibited significant behavioral under-performance – acting against company values, or somehow acting in a destructive fashion.
+It’s rare to adjust the bonus payout down (especially more than 10%), but it does happen if there is a real performance or behavioral issue with someone on the team.
+Examples might include not completing projects, acting against company values, or somehow acting in a destructive fashion to the team.
 It’s also best practice to pair the lowering of a bonus payout with a performance improvement plan.
 Together this sends a very clear message to the employee that such behavior will not be tolerated, and they must improve it immediately.

 Adjusting the payout up

 It’s more common to increase the individual payout for your highest performers.
-Typically I advise managers to identify their top 10% and increase each person’s payout by up to 20%.
-If one of the star performers already earned close to 100%, then the manager could push them over 100% with an upward adjustment.
-Out of every 100 people, there might be 10 or less that get their bonus payout adjusted upward.
+Typically I advise managers to identify their top 10% and increase each person’s payout by 10% (and sometimes more if its a special situation).
 This is reserved for your very top tier performers, and sends them a clear message that you not only recognize, but reward excellence.

 Sales positions already have a variable piece to their compensation in the form of sales commissions.
 Their compensation formula typically looks like this: